nevwalkalone/PPM-Image-Filtering/README.md

 2. **Open** `ppm_filter.sln` in Visual Studio 2019
 3. **Build** both ppm and test projects
 4. **Set** test project as the Startup Project
-5. **Place** the image you want to filter, inside the test folder.
+5. **Place** the image you want to filter, inside the test folder

 ### <ins>Filtering</ins>

 - There are 2 available filters, **linear** and **gamma**.
 For more details about these 2 filters check the assignment.
 Gamma filter takes 1 parameter, while linear takes 6.

-- The filter we want to apply (with its parameters), as well as the name of the Image, must be given as command arguments in test project, **Properties>Configuration Properties>Debugging>Command Arguments**.
+- The filter we want to apply (with its parameters), as well as the name of the image, must be given as command arguments in test project, **Properties>Configuration Properties>Debugging>Command Arguments**.
+Check the Filter Examples below, to understand the filter format.

-- After specifying the filters you want to apply and the name of the image in the command arguments section, **Run the application**.
+- After specifying the filter and the name of the image in the command arguments section, **Run the application**.

 - The filtered image will be created inside the test folder, called "filtered\_ <image_name>.ppm".